JackEdTaylor/LexOPS/README.md

 ### Shiny App

-The package features an interactive shiny app, with several useful features such as visualising variables’ distributions and relationships while generating stimuli.
-It’s a friendly front-end to the functions detailed below.
-The LexOPS shiny app is available online at
-<https://jackt.shinyapps.io/lexops/>, but it is usually faster and more
-relilable to run it locally, with:
+The package has an interactive shiny app, with useful features like visualising distributions and relationships.
+It’s a friendly front-end to the package’s functions.
+A demo version of the LexOPS shiny app is available online at <https://jackt.shinyapps.io/lexops/>, but it is faster and more reliable to run it locally, with:

 ``` r
 LexOPS::run_shiny()